List of people in blockchain technology

-This is a list of people in blockchain technology, people who do work in the area of Blockchain and Cryptocurrency, in particular researchers, business people and authors.
+This is a list of people in blockchain technology, people who do work in the area of Blockchain and Cryptocurrency, in particular researchers, business people, and authors.

-Some persons notable as programmers are included here because they work in research as well as programming.
+Some people that are notable as programmers are included here because they work in research as well as programming.
 A few of these people pre-date the invention of this technology; they are now regarded as people in blockchain technology because their work can be seen as leading to the invention of this technology.